Fulton, Arkansas

 Fulton is a town in Hempstead County, Arkansas, United States.
 The population was 201 at the 2010 census.
 It is part of the Hope Micropolitan Statistical Area.
 The community is named after steamboat inventor Robert Fulton.

+History

+Located on the Southwest Trail, just north of the Great Bend of the Red River of the South at a convenient river crossing, Fulton became the gateway to Mexico, and later the Southwestern United States, as most of the pioneers who settled Mexican Texas passed through here.